InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/CMP JS API v1.1 Final.md

 6. Consent Screen

+7. Consent Language

-7. Vendor List Version
+8. Vendor List Version

-8. Publisher Purposes Version (for the *PublisherConsent* metadata only)
+9. Publisher Purposes Version (for the *PublisherConsent* metadata only)

 ### VendorConsentData <a name="vendorconsentdata"></a>